rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 title or other information concerning the original work) is grammatically inseparable from the edition statement according to one or more of the conditions enumerated in 1B1.1, transcribe it as part of the edition statement.
-If illustration statements or statements such as “in two volumes” appear with an edition statement, transcribe them as they appear (see also 1D3).
+If illustration statements or statements such as "in two volumes" appear with an edition statement, transcribe them as they appear (see also 1D3).
 AREA 2.
 EDITION
 Descriptive 70 Cataloging of Rare Materials (Books)